Wrapped sheaves: The category of wrapped sheaves

-We first show that the category $\wsh_\varnothing(T^\ast M) = \Perf \mathbb{Z}$ is generated by one object.
+Now we show that the category $\wsh_\varnothing(M)$ is generated by one object.
 More precisely, we say an open set $B \subseteq M$ is a ball if $B$ is relative compact, contractible and $\overline{B}$ is a closed disk.
 Now let $B$ be a ball such that there exists an open chart $U$ containing $\overline{B}$.
-Since all such balls are smoothly isotopic to each other inside $M$, lifting such isotopies implies that the object $\mathbb{Z}_B$, where $B$ is a such ball, is independent of the choice of the exact ball.
-In order to show that $\mathbb{Z}_B$ is a generator, we need a class of auxiliary objects.
+Since all such balls are smoothly isotopic to each other inside $M$, lifting such isotopies implies that the object $1_B$, where $B$ is a such ball, is independent of the choice of the exact ball.
+In order to show that $1_B$ is a generator, we need a class of auxiliary objects.

-\begin{mydef} We say an open set $B \subseteq M$ is a stable ball if it is relative compact, contractible, and $\overline{B}$ has a smooth boundary in $M$. \end{mydef}
+\begin{definition} We say that an open set $B \subseteq M$ is a stable ball if it is relative compact, contractible, and $\overline{B}$ has a smooth boundary in $M$. \end{definition}

-One can check that a stable ball is a ball up to a stabilization by the famous corollary of the cobordism theorem.
+One can check that a stable ball is a ball up to a stabilization by the famous corollary of the h-cobordism theorem.
 The following statements are Theorem 5.12 and Corollary 5.13 in \cite{Ganatra-Pardon-Shende3}.

-\begin{mythm} A stable ball of dimension $\geq 6$ with simply connected boundary is a ball. \end{mythm}
+\begin{theorem} A stable ball of dimension $\geq 6$ with simply connected boundary is a ball. \end{theorem}